Author: Hanya Yanagihara

 My rating: 3/5

-What I love most about the book is how beautifully it's written and how the author patiently and empathetically describes the characters.
-Even though it's a long read, it never gets too boring, and you can keep going.
-The book really shows how tough it is to move on from a tough past, and how it affects not just you but also the people who care about you.
-It's just really frustrating and heartbreaking.
+The book really shows how hard it is to move on from a tough past and how it affects not just you but also the people who care about you.
+It's frustrating and heartbreaking.
+The author doesn't shy away from describing self-harm.
+It was pretty overwhelming to read.

-In the book, the author doesn't shy away from describing self-harm, and I have to admit, it was pretty overwhelming to read.
 I typically lean towards stories that uplift, offer hope, and leave you with a warm feeling, but this book was the opposite of that.
-It left me feeling rather melancholy, and I prefer not to dwell on sadness.
+I prefer not to dwell on sadness.
 Because of this, I wouldn't recommend this book.
-However, if you appreciate beautifully written prose, and character-driven stories with deep exploration of trauma, you might like this book.
-But, be prepared for heavy themes, as the narrative delves into challenging and distressing subject matter.
+However, if you appreciate beautifully written prose and character-driven stories with deep exploration of trauma, you might like this book.
+But be prepared for heavy themes.

 Happy Reading!